-- Set the self-timer to < ₺ > (p.103). - Point the remote controller toward the camera's remote control. sensor and press the transmit button. - The camera will autofocus. - ▶ When focus is achieved, the self-timer lamp will light up and the picture will be taken.
+- Set the self-timer to < ₺ > (p.106). - Point the remote controller toward the camera's remote control. sensor and press the transmit button. - The camera will autofocus. - ▶ When focus is achieved, the self-timer lamp will light up and the picture will be taken.

-Fluorescent or LED lighting may cause camera misoperation by triggering the shutter inadvertently.
-Try to keep the camera away from such light sources.
+- Fluorescent or LED lighting may cause camera misoperation by triggering the shutter inadvertently.
+Try to keep the camera away from such light sources. - If you point a remote controller for a TV set toward the camera and operate it, it may cause camera misoperation by triggering the shutter inadvertently.

-- Remote Controller RC-1/RC-5 (sold separately) can also be used. - The Remote Controller can also be used during movie shooting (p.169).
-Remote Controller RC-5 cannot be used to take still photos in the movie shooting mode.
+- Remote Controller RC-1/RC-5 (sold separately) can also be used. - Remote control shooting is also possible with an EX-series Speedlite equipped with a remote-release function. - The Remote Controller can also be used during movie shooting (p.173).
+Note that still photo shooting in the movie shooting mode is not possible with the Remote Controller BC-5